Rural Alaska Students in One-Health Research

 - Connecting with students from other rural towns with similar interests

-High school students from rural Southeast Alaska communities.
-We particularly hope to increase our recruitment in Metlakatla, Kake, Yakutat, Hoonah, Klawock, Hydaburg, Sitka, Craig or Kasaan.
+We welcome high school students from rural Southeast Alaska communities.
+We particularly encourage students from Metlakatla, Kake, Yakutat, Hoonah, Klawock, Hydaburg, Sitka, Craig or Kasaan to join the RASOR Program.
+There are course options for 9th-12th grade students.

 What is the cost?